 Key developments in the Communications and Multimedia Act 1998

 The MCMC oversees the regulatory framework for the converging industries of telecommunications, broadcasting and information and communications technology industries as set out in the CMA 1998.
 The CMA 1998, which came into effect in April 1999, has four key areas of regulatory oversight: economic regulation, technical regulation, social regulation and consumer protection.
 Importantly, it has exclusive jurisdiction to apply competition law to its licensees.

 These regulations were designed to develop the communications and multimedia industry for the ultimate benefit of consumers.

 Technical regulation is generally ex ante (ongoing)

 This involves setting standards and allocating publicly controlled resources.
-Allocation of spectrum can be considered a technical issue; namely, determining the most technically efficient use of the spectrum and allocating it to the most technically efficient user.
+Allocation of spectrum can be considered a technical issue (ie, determining the most technically efficient use of the spectrum and allocating it to the most technically efficient user).
 However, this may result in a substantial lessening of competition if the best technical use of the spectrum is for a single operator to get it all.
 Competition policy has not featured strongly in decisions surrounding spectrum allocation to date.

-MCMC also possesses ex post competition law enforcement powers through sections 133, 139 and 140 of the CMA 1998, though it has not used these powers much since 1998.
+The MCMC also possesses ex post competition law enforcement powers through Sections 133, 139 and 140 of the CMA 1998, though it has not used these powers much since 1998.
 In essence, these set out the three main prohibitions that relate to anticompetitive conduct:

 Functional or structural regulation